indigo-dc/synergy-doc/doc/admin.md

 ╘════════════╧════════╧════════╛
 ```

-in this example the total amount of VCPUs allocated to the shared quota is 27 of which have been used just 2 CPUs \(similarly to the memory and instances number\).
+in this example the total amount of VCPUs allocated to the shared quota is 27 whereof have been used just 2 CPUs \(similarly to the memory and instances number\).
+The value -1 means that the Cloud administrator has not fixed the limit of the number of instances \(i.e. VMs\), so in this example the VMs can be unlimited.

 ### synergy quota show --all\_projects